 Private water wells provide a source of water to many Texas residents.
 The Texas Well Owners Network (TWON) program provides needed education and outreach regarding private drinking water wells and the impacts on human health and the environment that can be mitigated by using proper management practices.
 Water quality screenings are conducted through this program and provide useful information to well owners that will benefit them in better managing their water supplies.
 The "Well Educated" training focuses on informing landowners about groundwater resources, septic system maintenance, well maintenance, water conservation, water quality, and water treatment.
-As well, TWON has online information and fact sheets about maintaining septic systems to protect well water.
-Information on this program can be found at: twon.tamu.edu.
+TWON also has online information and fact sheets about maintaining septic systems to protect well water.